nate-78/EBS-v2-API/README.md

 This project is a proof-of-concept demonstrating how to successfully communicate with the IRS Affordable Care Act (ACA) Application-to-Application (A2A) web service.

+## Project Scope: 1094-C / 1095-C Forms Only

+While the official IRS A2A documentation and schemas cover a variety of ACA form types (including the 1094-B and 1095-B series), this proof-of-concept is **exclusively focused on the submission of 1094-C and 1095-C forms**.
+The code, XML templates, and testing have been specifically tailored for this single use case.

 ## The Challenge: GZIP, MTOM, and WS-Security

 The primary technical challenge in communicating with the IRS A2A service is its unique combination of security and encoding requirements, which are not easily met by standard .NET libraries like WCF (Windows Communication Foundation).